-Please contact the Arts Program for an updated performing arts schedule.
+Please contact the Arts and Humanities Program for an updated performing arts schedule.

-The ability of music and dance to transform a person's mood and touch his or her spirit is at the heart of the performing arts program at Dartmouth-Hitchcock Medical Center (DHMC).
+The ability of music and dance to transform a person's mood and touch his or her spirit is at the heart of the performing arts program at Dartmouth Hitchcock Medical Center.

 The public spaces here serve as the stage for performances by local choirs and professional opera singers, Upper Valley dance troupes and those visiting from the nearby Hopkins Center.

-If you are interested in scheduling a performance, please contact the Arts Program.
+If you are interested in scheduling a performance, please contact the Arts and Humanities Program.

-The Hall Piano is named for David Hall, a devoted volunteer piano player at DHMC who envisioned a new piano in the East Wing of DHMC, where patients and staff could enjoy the same music that has graced the Rotunda.
+The Hall Piano is named for David Hall, a devoted volunteer piano player at Dartmouth Hitchcock Medical Center who envisioned a new piano in the East Wing, where patients and staff could enjoy the same music that has graced the Rotunda.
 Shortly after his death in 2007, his family honored his vision by donating a lovely Steinway piano to the Medical Center.
 The Hall piano is located on Level 4 of the East Mall, near the South Information Desk, which is next to the entrance to the parking garage.